rizinorg/book/src/basic_commands/write.md

 ## Writing Data

-Radare can manipulate a loaded binary file in many ways.
+Rizin can manipulate a loaded binary file in many ways.
 You can resize the file, move and copy/paste bytes, insert new bytes (shifting data to the end of the block or file), or simply overwrite bytes.
 New data may be given as a wide-string, assembler instructions, or the data may be read in from another file.

 Resize the file using the `r` command.
 It accepts a numeric argument.
 A positive value sets a new size for the file.
 A negative one will truncate the file to the current seek position minus N bytes.